-For e.g., you can implement telemetry in your cloud applications to measure the performance of the application and configure this with Cloud service to track your log files and raise alarm via SMS/Email notifications in case performance value has decreased.
-You can even configure events so that when the alarm is raised, a new instance is launched and used in real time.
+For e.g., you can implement telemetry in your cloud applications to measure the performance of the application and configure this with Cloud service to track your log files and raise an alarm via SMS/Email notifications in case performance value decreases.
+You can even configure events so that when the alarm is raised, a new instance is launched and used in real-time.

-This is an important step while migrating to cloud.
+This is a vital step while migrating to the cloud.
 Cloud vendors generally provide a shared responsibility model for security.
 There are certain tasks that you are responsible for implementing security for your application in the cloud (the cloud vendors provide the necessary tools to configure the same).
-For e.g.

-All functional and performance test suite should be executed and pass successfully on the QA environment (on the cloud) before releasing to live environment.
+All functional and performance test suites should be executed and passed successfully on the QA environment (on the cloud) before being released to the live environment.

 It’s important to configure backup and DR approaches while moving to the cloud to ensure data is continually protected and prepare us for the worst possible events when they occur.

 RTO refers to the amount of time required to return your business to normal operating levels, and RPO refers to the amount of time it will take to recover all your data.